On-call policy template

 Award compliance

-Alignment with on-call provisions in applicable awards.
+Alignment with the on-call, standby and minimum-engagement provisions in your applicable award.

 What's included in this template